Rethink gift giving this holiday season by giving gifts that promote and encourage waste reduction.

 Make your own gifts

-After the holidays why not host a holiday gift swap party with friends, family, or colleagues.
+After the holidays host a holiday gift swap at your workplace, community, or at your home with friends and family.
 Not only is it a great way to find a home for your unwanted gifts, it’s an opportunity to together with people over the holidays.

 Add a personal touch